wahlol/Roblox-Beaming/README.md

 I lost many methods.
 Oopsies.
 Sites i can make tho.

 # (discord acc got termed.
-Making new discord soon) to give ideas for more! | make sure to star!
+Making new discord soon. new account @ifhb) to give ideas for more! | make sure to star!